choryu0270/spc-workflow-interface/README.md

 # SPC workflow interface

-GUI for data processing of the the Single Photon Counting (SPC) spectrometer on J-KAREN-P facility.
+GUI for data processing of the the Single Photon Counting (SPC) spectrometer at J-KAREN-P facility.

 ## Requirements